gomorpheus/morpheus-docs/release_notes/current.rst

 :Analytics: - Cloud Costs: Fixed selecting a tag name and value combination in the "more" filters in Cloud Cost Analysis
 :Ansible: - Ansible Galaxy: New ``roles`` working folder added, resolves intermittent "galaxy dependent roles can not be found" issue when using git integration source
           - Fixed display of checkbox values for ``USE ANSIBLE GALAXY``, ``ENABLE VERBOSE LOGGING`` and ``USE MORPHEUS AGENT COMMAND BUS`` options in UI.
-          - Fixed task execution isue caused by special characters in user name
+          - Fixed Ansible task execution issue caused by special characters in user name
 :API CLI: - Tenants: Fixed deletion of Tenants with existing Instances when ``removeResources=on``
           - Tenants: Fixed deletion of Tenants with existing users via API/CLI
 :ARM: - Spec Templates: Fixed repo path issue with ARM spec templates stored in a Git repository